 How can individuals and local organizations and institutions build the food security of their communities?

 BUY NOW | WATCH THE WEBINAR with author Philip Ackerman-Leist

 |Power From the People

-By Greg Pahl • Foreword by Van Jones • Published August 2012
+By Greg Pahl • Foreword by Van Jones • Published 2012 by Chelsea Green

 How can we move away from centralized, highly polluting, wasteful and non-renewable sources of energy and empower local communities with their own energy sources?